vdeshpande-confluent/finserv-flink-workshop/lab2.md

 );
 ```

-Now you can calculate loyalty levels and store the results in the new table.
+Now you can calculate the positional holdings of the users and store the results in the new table.
 ```
 INSERT INTO user_holdings
 SELECT